Iron Rich Vegetables: Sources of Iron for Vegetarians

 List of top iron rich vegetables

-Meat is not the only best source of iron rich foods – even vegetarian sources are highy potent.
-Let’s take a look at the top iron rich sources in vegetables and legumes.
+Meat is not the only best source of iron rich foods.
+Let’s take a look at the top iron-rich sources among vegetables and legumes.

 Note: RDA% refers to the percentage Recommended Daily Allowance of the nutrient, i.e. iron, for a healthy adult.

-1. Mushrooms Amongst mushrooms, the type with the highest source of iron are Morel mushrooms .
-Morel mushrooms are prized in gourmet cooking and among fitness gurus for their low calorie value and meaty texture.
-They have a hollow stem and a deep brown honeycomb textured top.
-They are not widely available but can be found during season in local farmers markets.
+1. Mushrooms Amongst mushrooms, the type with the highest source of iron are Morel mushrooms.
+Morels are prized in gourmet cooking and by fitness gurus for their low-calorie value and meaty texture.
+They have a hollow stem and a deep brown, honeycomb-textured top.
+They are not widely available but can be found when in season at local farmers markets.

 RDA% of Iron

 2. Lemongrass Widely used in Thai cooking, lemon grass is a citrus-flavoured grass that is commonly used to flavour soups, curries, and special teas.

 3. Swiss chard A leafy green vegetable commonly used in Mediterranean cooking, it has deep green or reddish thick leaves.
 It is a super-green with many different phytonutrients and antioxidants, as well as a healthy serving of iron.